honeymath/honeyplatform/README.md

 #### For input

-Appending #matrix to the input code, then the system will use matrix input component for students so that student don't need to put that by hand Example `X=json.loads(input())#matrix`.
+Appending #matrix to the input code, then the system will use matrix input component for students so that student don't need to put that by hand Example `X=json.loads(input())#matrixlist`.
 The component would return a 3d array.
 It is the collection of matrices.
 Each matrix is a 2d-array.
 The reason we use `json.loads` is that the `input` will only return a string, and we need `json.loads` to convert it to an array.

 However, you have option of not appending #matrix, just say `X=int(input())`, without `#matrix`, the system will generate textarea for student to write a number.
 So you may collect it by `int(input())`.
 This is idea of answering one number to a question.

 A question can have multiple parts.
 For example, you may first ask about an eigenvalue of a matrix, then ask the student to find an eigenvector *based on* his eigenvalue.
 For this , you say `eigenvalue = int(input())`, after process with codes, you may then say `X = json.loads(input())#matrix`.
 This system will process each input as a subquestion, and having two input in your code means you have 2 subquestions.
 And you may process the code so that each question can uses answers of previous questions.

+#### Always be responsive.

+Note that ALWAYS say what the input you've get from student, because their might be bug of the system that did not correctly obtain the student input.
+So when student input'yes', always print things like 'you have said yes...', when got student input a matrixlist, always interprete and tell students what they have put there.

 <!--